Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Proposed hyperparameter optimization

+Experiments were executed on a Cluster with access to multiple NVIDIA graphics cards.
+All ST and Self-SL pre-trained experiments used a single Nvidia RTX 2080 (10.7GB video-ram) graphic cards except for the BADGE experiments on CIFAR-100 and MIO-TCD which required more video-ram using Nvidia Titan RTX (23.6GB video-ram).
+The Semi-SL models on the CIFAR-10/100 (LT) datasets used also a single Nvidia RTX 2080 while on MIO-TCD and ISIC-2019 the Nvidia Titan RTX was utilized.
+For the results in our main table (excluding the HP optimization), the overall runtime was: \begin{itemize} \item All ST experiments: 1800 GPU hours \item All Self-SL pre-trained experiments: 1350 GPU hours\footnote{Excluding the pre-training} \item All Semi-SL experiments\footnote{For only 2 label regimes and exluding MIO-TCD and ISIC-2019 }: 11200 GPU hours \end{itemize}

-\section{Proposed Hyperparameter Optimization}
+\section{Proposed hyperparameter optimization}

 Our proposed HP optimization for AL is based on the notion of minimizing HP selection effort by simplifying and reducing the search space.
-We use SGD Optimizer with nesterov momentum of 0.9 since it works generally well and select an amount of epochs that always allows to fit the model.
-The scheduler is also fixed across experiments and similarly warmup epochs if used.
-Secondly we pre-select the batchsize for each dataset since it is usually not a critical HP as long as it is big enough for BatchNorm to work properly.
+We use SGD Optimizer with Nesterov momentum of 0.9 and select a number of epochs that always allow a complete fit of the model.
+The scheduler is also fixed across experiments as are the warmup epochs if used.
+Secondly, we pre-select the batchsize for each dataset since it is usually not a critical HP as long as it is big enough for BatchNorm to work properly.

 \textbf{ST} For our ST models the final HP for each dataset and label regime are shown in \cref{tab:app-basic-hp}.\\ HP sweep: weight decay: (5E-3, 5E-4); learning rate: (0.1, 0.01); data transformation: (RandAugmentMC, Standard)